google/pytype/README.md

 1. Pytype uses **inference** instead of gradual typing.
 This means it will infer types on code even when the code has no type hints on it.
-So it can detect issues with code like this, which other type checkers would miss:
+So it can detect issues with code which other type checkers would miss like this:

     ```python
     def f():